DHart2017/hello-world/README.md

 # hello-world
-Sandbox for learning GitHub and R&amp;D
+Taking the Learn Git and GitHub tutorial.